XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/issue-a-fungible-token.md

 ## Prerequisites

 - You need two funded XRP Ledger accounts, each with an address, secret key, and some XRP.
 For this tutorial, you can generate new test credentials as needed.
-    - Each address needs enough XRP to satisfy the [reserve requirement](reserves.html) including the additional reserve for a trust line.
+    - Each address needs enough XRP to satisfy the reserve requirement, including the additional reserve for a trust line.
 - You need a connection to the XRP Ledger network.
 As shown in this tutorial, you can use public servers for testing.
 - You should be familiar with the Getting Started instructions for your preferred client library.
 This page provides examples for the following:
     - **JavaScript** with the [xrpl.js library](https://github.com/XRPLF/xrpl.js/).
 See [Get Started Using JavaScript](get-started-using-javascript.html) for setup steps.